 When Cornelis de Bruin returned home, he was about forty years old.
 Almost half of his life, he had spent abroad, and he had seen more of the world than his contemporaries and compatriots.
 We don't know how he experienced his return.
 What is certain, is that he was a well-respected man.
 In 1694, he became a member of the Accademie van de Teyken-Const (Academy of Painting, the current Dutch Royal Academy of Art), which had recently been founded by his former teacher Theodorus van der Schuer and several others, including a Robert Duval who had been among De Bruijn's fellow-Bentveughels.note[Group of Dutch artists in Rome, who supported each other.
 The members group gathered in a building they believed to be the ancient Temple of Bacchus (but was in fact the Mausoleum of Constantia near the Sant' Agnese), and were notorious for their drinking excesses.
 In 1720, the pope ordered that the group had to be dissolved.]
 This new academy was founded as a secession of a similar organization, called Pictura, and offered the possibility to draw nudes.
 Many artists, including De Bruijn, were member of both institutes.

 His main project in these years was the preparation and edition of his first book, Reizen van Cornelis de Bruyn door de vermaardste Deelen van Klein Asia (Travels in the Principal Parts of Asia Minor).
-"I want to offer accurate pictures," he wrote in the introduction, "of those cities, towns, and buildings that I have visited, and without recklessness I can claim to have done something that no one has done before."
+In the introduction, he wrote:

 This was indeed the case, and the result was splendid.
 The book had about 400 pages and included no less than 200 pictures of all kinds of monuments, ancient and modern.
 A publication of this size and scope would have been a big investment even for a rich man, which De Bruijn certainly was not.
 In fact, we do not fully understand how he was able to finance it.
 It was one of the first "subscribed editions" in Holland, which means that people received a discount if they paid in advance, and indeed, the book has a list of no less than 630 people who had subscribed to the book beforehand, but this does not explain everything.